 It does this in two ways:

 - Every time someone tags someone in your post, that equals another comment on your post.
 Comments, like Likes, are a form of engagement.
-The more engagement you get on your posts, and the quicker you get that engagement, the more likely that you will rank as a Top Post for the hashtags in your posts.
-When your post ranks as a Top Post for a hashtag, that means that when someone searches for that hashtag your post shows up first.
+The more engagement you get on your posts, and the quicker you get that engagement, the more likely you will rank as a Top Post for the hashtags in your posts.
+When your post ranks as a Top Post for a hashtag, that means that your post shows up first when someone searches for that hashtag.
 Depending on the size of the hashtag, ranking as a Top Post can potentially mean millions of more eyes, and therefore Likes, on your post.

 Even if you aren’t running a contest, asking people to tag their friends in your posts also doesn’t hurt.